Nurse Residency Program results

 - Preliminary data reflects significant improvements in bedside applicability and critical thinking.
 These newly-graduated registered nurses (NGRNs) are able to focus on clinical progression and are able to see the big picture of providing care and focusing all efforts on the residency.

 - Survey results indicate job satisfaction and retention also improved.
 The average six month turnover went from 8 to 0 percent post residency implementation (retention rate 100 percent).
 These results are to be attributed to the structured clinical immersion, mentoring and debriefing, looping, competency validation and support-based NRP.
-Furthermore, the number of NGRNs hired yearly averaged 88 per year (2008-2011).
+Furthermore, the average yearly turnover went from 37% to 3% (yearly retention of 97%).

 - Of those hired, 22-25 percent of non-licensed nurses failed NCLEX upon the first attempt.
 Requiring licensure upon hire eliminated the margin of this percentage.

 The preceptor provides an experience that creates a diverse and supportive unit-specific orientation.
 Through the process of looping, preceptors guide the resident’s progressive development by providing constructive feedback regarding interdisciplinary collaboration, cultivation of time management and prioritization skills, and increasing opportunities to execute fundamental nursing skills.
 The preceptor and resident bonding experiences facilitate the resident’s confidence and competence while providing the resident with an orientation essential in fostering leadership at the bedside.